precice/precice.github.io/pages/docs/configuration/configuration-mapping.md

 ### Projection-based methods

 Projection-based data mapping methods are typically cheap to compute as they don't involve solving expensive linear systems as opposed to the kernel methods.
-The basic variants, which operates solely on vertex data is `nearest-neighbor` mapping.
-All other variants require, additional information from the user, as stated in the overview figure.
+The basic variant, which operates solely on vertex data, is `nearest-neighbor` mapping.
+All other variants require additional information from the user, as shown in the overview figure above.

 ![different mapping variants visualised](images/docs/configuration-mapping-variants.png)

-The available methods are:
+Available methods are:

 * `nearest-neighbor`: A first-order method, which is fast, easy to use, but, of course, has numerical deficiencies.
-* `nearest-projection`: A (depending on how well the geometries match at the coupling interface) second-order method, which first projects onto surface mesh elements (first-order step) and, then, uses linear interpolation within each element (second-order step) as illustrated in the figure below.
+* `nearest-projection`: A (depending on how well the geometries match at the coupling interface) second-order method, which first projects onto surface mesh elements (first-order step) and, then, uses linear interpolation within each element (second-order step) as illustrated in the figure above.
 The method is still relatively fast and numerically clearly superior to `nearest-neighbor`.
 The downside is that mesh connectivity information needs to be defined, i.e. in the adapter, the participant needs to tell preCICE about edges in 2D and edges, triangles, or quadrilaterals in 3D.
 On the [mesh connectivity page](couple-your-code-defining-mesh-connectivity.html), we explain how to define connectivity.
 If no connectivity information is provided, `nearest-projection` falls back to a `nearest-neighbor` mapping.
 * `linear-cell-interpolation`: Instead of mapping to surface-elements as the `nearest-projection`, `linear-cell-interpolation` uses volumetric elements, i.e., it is designed for volumetric coupling, where the coupling mesh is a region of space and not a domain boundary.
 It interpolates on triangles in 2D and on tetrahedra in 3D.
 Hence, connectivity information for volumetric elements needs to be defined.
 If none are found, it falls back on `nearest-projection` or `nearest-neighbor` (depending on the available connectivity information).
-The method was developed in the [Master's thesis of Boris Martin](https://mediatum.ub.tum.de/doc/1685618/1685618.pdf), where more detailed information are available.
+The method was developed in the [Master's thesis of Boris Martin](https://mediatum.ub.tum.de/doc/1685618/1685618.pdf), where more detailed information is available.
 * `nearest-neighbor-gradient`: A second-order method, which uses the same algorithm as nearest-neighbor with an additional linear approximation using gradient data.
 This method requires additional gradient data information.
 On the [gradient data page](couple-your-code-gradient-data.html), we explain how to add gradient data to the mesh.
 This method is only applicable with the `consistent` constraint.
-The method was developed [Master's thesis of Boshra Ariguib](http://dx.doi.org/10.18419/opus-12128), where more detailed information are available.
+The method was developed [Master's thesis of Boshra Ariguib](http://dx.doi.org/10.18419/opus-12128), where more detailed information is available.

 ### Kernel methods